This homemade peanut butter is creamy and smooth, perfectly spreadable, spoonable and salty with a hint of sweet. Super easy and fun to make!

-Now why would you make your own peanut butter when you can easily buy it?
+You might be wondering why you would make your own peanut butter when you can easily buy it.
 Well…. it’s super easy, fun and uniquely delicious!

 I buy peanut butter all the time, we go through tons of the stuff in my house, but this homemade version is still something special.

-And when you make your own stuff, that yes, you can easily buy, there’s an extra sense of pride about it.
+And when you make something from scratch, that yes, you could easily buy, there’s an extra sense of pride about it.

 And the awesome thing about it is that it’s super versatile.
 Want to make a chunky version?
 You can do it.
 Want it a little sweeter or saltier?
 Easily done.

 How To Make Homemade Peanut Butter

 Full measurements and instructions can be found in the recipe card at the bottom of the post.
 This is just a summary to go along with the process photos.

 - Add roasted salted peanuts to the food processor and process.
 It will start off crumbly and then will gradually form clumps and start to stick to the sides.

 - Stop the machine, scrape down the sides and then start up again and add in a little oil while the machine is running.